What is the best Leica M for you?

 1. Do you want to shoot film or digital?

-Simple question really but one that needs to be answered.
-This is not a dig at digital users, but if you don’t try a film Leica at least once then I feel you are really missing out on the Leica experience.
-If you are shooting digital then your choices are pretty simple.
 You could spend as little as possible by getting an M8, but they are getting long in the tooth now and some of them will definitely be reaching the upper limits of the sensor lifetime.
-You can pick up used M9′s for less than you imagine now, and it is still a full frame digital camera that is very capable, despite having a rubbish screen.
+You can pick up used M9’s for less than you imagine now, and it is still a full frame digital camera that is very capable, despite having a rubbish screen.
 The M-E is basically the same camera, for a little bit less money.
-Bu they are so new you are not really going to see any used ones on the market yet.
+But they are so new you are not really going to see any used ones on the market yet.
 Or, if money is not really a concern then the M and the Monochrom are all there waiting for you.
-Going into the differences between these cameras would be an essay unto itself, and seeing as I rarely shoot with them I will leave it to people who are far more qualified to do so *cough*ThorstenOvergaard*cough*

 Shooting film?
 Well, that is where things get a bit more interesting.
 Different cameras, different budgets.